 Things to do in Little Rock

-Because Little Rock is located near major interstates and is convenient to other major cities, it’s the ideal stop, or base, for an Arkansas road trip.
-And since there are so many things to do in Little Rock, you could easily spend three or four days exploring.
-Here’s where to start.
+Little Rock is located in central Arkansas, near major interstates, and is convenient to other major cities, so it’s the ideal stop, or base, for an Arkansas road trip.
+And since there are so many things to do in Little Rock, you could easily spend three or four days exploring it all by itself.

 1. Educate Yourself at Central High National Historic Site